aeternity/protocol/channels/ON-CHAIN.md

 - `poi`: proof of inclusion
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee
-- `nonce`: taken from the `from_id`'s account
+- `nonce`: according to the `from_id`'s account

 Proof of inclusion represents the channel's internal state.
 At the bare minimum it has to include all accounts and their balances.
-It must provide enough information to close the channel.
+It MUST provide enough information to close the channel.
 Miners are to check balances in it and use this data to update the channel's on-chain representation.
 This is how the poster initiates the solo closing sequence.
-If there are any contracts in the channel and those have balances of their own, they are not provided in the proof of inclusion but they are rather to be force- pushed in subsequent transactions.
+If there are any contracts in the channel and those have balances of their own, they are not provided in the proof of inclusion but they are rather could be force-pushed in subsequent transactions.
 It is up to participants to decide if they want to post them at all.
 Thus the accumulative balances of the accounts in the solo-close transaction can be lower than the channel balance persisted on-chain.

 The `payload` can be either empty or an authentication off-chain state transaction.

 #### Empty payload

-If the payload is empty, the last on-chain persisted state and `solo_round` are used.
+If the payload is empty, the last on-chain persisted `state_hash` and `solo_round` are used.
 In this case the proof of inclusion root hash MUST be equal to the one persisted for the channel on-chain.
 If that state was produced unilaterally, i.e. via a `channel_force_progress_tx`, making `Channel(channel_id).round != Channel(channel_id).solo_round`, the solo close is based on the `solo_round` and thus can still be disputed.

 - `Channel(channel_id).locked_until := Block.height + Channel(channel_id).lock_period`